Precious Castelo

-Mari Grace Preciosa Hipolito-Castelo, commonly known as Precious Hipolito-Castelo, is a Filipina actress, newscaster, and politician who last served as Representative of the 2nd district of Quezon City in the Philippines.
+Mari Grace Preciosa Hipolito-Castelo (born July 1, 1978), commonly known as Precious Hipolito-Castelo, is a Filipina actress, newscaster, and politician who last served as Representative of the 2nd district of Quezon City in the Philippines.
 She also served as city councilor from the same district from 2010 to 2019.
 She is a former child star, film and television actress and newscaster.
 In 1987, she won the FAMAS Award as Best Child Actress for Ang Daigdig Ay Isang Butil Na Luha.

-Career
+Acting career

 In 1985, when she was 6 years old, she reached the finals n Eat Bulaga!'s Little Miss Philippines segment along with Donna Cruz.

-Hipolito's first movie was The Life Story Of Julie Vega in 1985.
-Her next films were Mga Anghel Ng Diyos (1986) and Ang Daigdig ay Isang Butil na Luha (1986), for which she received the FAMAS Best Child Actress Award.
+Hipolito's first film was The Life Story of Julie Vega in 1985.
+Her next films were Mga Anghel ng Diyos (1986) and Ang Daigdig Ay Isang Butil Na Luha (1986), for which she received the FAMAS Best Child Actress Award.
 She starred in ABS-CBN's drama anthology Stop: Child Abuse.
 She joined That's Entertainment Wednesday Group along with Sheryl Cruz, Romnick Sarmenta and Chuckie Dreyfus.
 She was a newscaster for IBC Express Balita from 2001 to 2009.